 One type of door that isn’t thought of much but should be considered are car doors.

-Also, relocate any chemicals (example: coolant for the car or pesticides) to a locking cabinet and get rid of (or lock up) any sharp yard utensils and equipment, like clippers to trim bushes, trowels or spades, chainsaws, and screwdrivers.
+Also, relocate any chemicals or other hazardous materials (example: coolant for the car or pesticides) to a locking cabinet.
+Get rid of (or lock up) power tools.
+Do the same for any sharp yard utensils and equipment, like clippers to trim bushes, trowels or spades, chainsaws, and screwdrivers.

 Again, look at the garage as if you are trying to make it safe for a toddler – think about what they might get into, and then secure that item to keep your loved one with Alzheimer’s safe.